Some playgrounds will carry insurance, and others will fall under the cities care where their overarching liability insurance would provide […]

 Before you do anything else, get off the street.
 There is not a more dangerous place than for a motorcyclist to be on the street while vehicles are still operating.
 Then, immediately call for medical attention.
 Even if you can get up and walk, you don't know the extent of any internal damage.
 Don't risk moving around too much after you make it off the street.
 Wait for an ambulance and police officer to arrive.

 Then, when you are able to contact an attorney and request that they start collecting evidence at once.
 Many motorcyclists are in no condition to get around and gather evidence after a crash.
 They may be in the hospital recovering for days or even weeks.
 During their recovery time, the city could go out and fill in the pothole while you have no picture evidence that it was there.

 The police report should no doubt cite the pothole as the cause of the wreck, but it will be a long battle for you.
 First, the city will try to argue that there wasn't sufficient time to repair the pothole or that the last repair was too near the date, and it would not be addressed for some time.
 It’s vital that you have images of the street’s condition before the city has a chance to fix it.
 It is also useful if they can capture the skid marks from your bike or any signs of the wreckage.
 The police will likely that images of the crash scene as part of their report as well.

 When working with an attorney, you shouldn't have very much to do at all.
 Contact Young, Reverman, and Mazzei, where they help riders identify the actual issue behind their crash.
 All too often, motorcycle riders get the short end of the stick.

 But when you’re fighting through your recovery, you can't have it weighing on your mind.
 Stop worrying about not getting the compensation that you need.
-Reach out to our law offices to connect with an attorney that understands your position in the crash and the contributing elements as well, schedule a consultation now.
+Reach out to our law offices to connect with a Cincinnati personal injury attorney that understands your position in the crash and the contributing elements as well, schedule a consultation now.